centria/advanced-csharp/src/content/part08/part08-1.md

 We may sometimes want to search for a book by a part of it's title.
 The get method (dictionary\[key\]) in the dictionary is not applicable in this case as it's used to search by a specific key.
 Searching by a part of a book title is not possible with it.

-We can go through the values ​​of a dictionary by using a for-each loop on the set returned by the keySet() method of the dictionary.
+We can go through the values ​​of a dictionary by using a for-each loop on the KeyCollection returned by the Keys property of the dictionary.

 Below, a search is performed for all the books whose names contain the given string.